The MSc Public Health creates professionals who can lead and implement change in public health across the world stage.

 Many staff have years of teaching and research experience in the area of public health and its related disciplines and some staff have considerable practical health-related work experience.

 As Public health is a multidisciplinary course, we accept a wide range of undergraduate degrees onto our MSc Public Health with a minimum entry criteria of a 2.2.
 In addition, applicants require a minimum of one year relevant work experience.
 In your personal statement we therefore expect you to show a strong interest in Public Health, and to describe any relevant work experience you have in the health field.
 This might include current or past employment, voluntary work experience, undergraduate research projects or internships.

-International applicants whose first language is not English require a minimum IELTS score of 6.5 in written English.
+International applicants whose first language is not English require a minimum IELTS score of 6.5 overall, 6.5 in Writing and 5.5 in each other component.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.